 Lili Taylor has discovered that the tools she uses as an actor (looking, listening, focusing, describing, and empathy) are also useful when she’s outdoors birding.
 In this keynote presentation, Lili will share with us how she came to this realization, what it’s like to be so passionate about two seemingly different things, and she’ll tell some stories of birding experiences she’s had during her successful acting career.
 She has appeared in films such as Mystic Pizza, I Shot Andy Warhol, and The Conjuring, television series American Crime and Six Feet Under, and she proudly serves on the board of the American Birding Association and the National Audubon Society.

 Join Carrie Barron, Assistant Director of the John James Audubon Center at Mill Grove, as she introduces you to the exciting world of Birds of Prey.
 Learn about amazing adaptations that make them the top predators of the sky.
-She will be bringing both a non-releasable Eastern Screech and a Great Horned Owl for an up-close experience.
+She will be bringing both a non-releasable Eastern Screech and a Barred Owl for an up-close experience.